top of page

 What Happens Immediately After Surgery

-Pain and discomfort: Expect moderate pain, which your doctor will can be managed with regular Acetaminophe, some Ibuprofen and some Hydromorphone taken regularly.
+• Pain and Discomfort: Expect moderate pain, which can be managed with regular Acetaminophen, some Ibuprofen, and Hydromorphone taken as prescribed.

-Swelling and bruising: These are normal and usually peak within the first 48 to 72 hours.
+• Swelling and Bruising: These are normal and usually peak within the first 48 to 72 hours, but stay for weeks.

-You are advised to sleep in a slightly bent position (pillow under the knees) to reduce tension on the incision and to avoid standing fully upright during the first 5 days.
+You are advised to sleep in a slightly bent position (with a pillow under the knees) to reduce tension on the incision and to avoid standing fully upright during the first five days.

 The First Two Weeks: Critical Healing Phase